karlogonzales/javascript-understanding/README.md

 # javascript-understanding
-Exercises for JavaScript: Understanding the weird parts
+Exercises for Udemy-JavaScript: Understanding the weird parts